 1. READ the HomeBRIDGE Handbook!
 The first 15 pages will answer MOST of your questions.
+Some things may change slightly.
+We are currently updating our handbook for the upcoming school year.
+Check back for any new information.

 2. Complete the HomeBRIDGE enrollment forms found in the REGISTRATION block below.